- SPRINGTAIL BIOLOGY

 - CONTACT US

 Springtails are small insects which thrive where there is a lot of moisture.
-This can be in bathrooms, kitchens, basements, crawl spaces, behind walls, under siding, under mulch and just about anywhere moisture is prevalent and persistent.
-Springtails do not do any damage but we do get reports of customers being bitten by them when they emerge en mass and appear in living spaces.
+They can be white, tan, brown and black and during the warm season may be seen in bathrooms, kitchens, basements, crawl spaces, behind walls, under siding, under mulch and just about anywhere moisture is prevalent and persistent.
+Springtails do not do damage but we do get reports of customers being bitten by them when they emerge en mass and appear in living spaces.
 For this reason people fear the worse when they start showing up inside the home.

 SPRINGTAIL BIOLOGY *